 1. Interactive pre-supper time play

 This is at the top of the list of things to engage your high energy cat.
 Coming home after work, one could easily give in to the whims of wailing cats wanting to be fed first thing.
 Now is the time to ignore their persuasive “acatpella” and get them moving.
 Spend about 15 minutes playing with your cats to release all that pent-up energy.
 Remember, you’re the one who is tired, not your high energy cat.
 He’s been sleeping all day.
-Now is the time to get him moving until you see he’s really had enough and let him “catch” to mimic a successful “hunt.”
+Now is the time to get him moving until you see he’s really had enough and allow him the thrill and excitement of the ‘catch’ to mimic a successful ‘hunt.’
 My cats’ favorites are DaBird or any kind of feather attached to a rod.
-Don’t feel guilty if you’ve skipped the gym that night because running up and down the stairs with toys in hand and cats in tow not only gets them pumped but is great for getting a mini cardio fix!
+Don’t feel guilty if you’ve skipped the gym that night because running up and down the stairs with toys in hand and cats in tow not only gets them pumped but is great for getting a mini cardio fix yourself!

 When I see there seems to be a little tension between the cats, I know it’s because I have been neglecting this vital part of our routine.
-Like going to the gym, just make it a habit and stick with it.
+Just like going to the gym, make it a habit and stick with it, no excuses.
 You are establishing routine and cats thrive on routine.
-That’s no surprise, being the best alarm clocks that never requires recharging.
+That’s no surprise, being the best alarm clocks never requiring recharging.
 I’ve noticed that when I do pre-supper play sessions, they eat so much better and I never have to refrigerate leftovers.